 Part 4 has Josuke inflict this punishment to multiple villains, because he refuses to kill anyone.
 He fuses Angelo to a rock (and for kicks, puts up a sign saying "Please leave your Dog Crap here" which Angelo HATES), and he also fuses Miyamoto into a book (it's said that the book became a notable icon of the town, and people can sometimes hear whispers coming from it...).
-A variant happens with Akira's Stand Red Hot Chili Peppers, which gets trapped inside a tire and hurled into the sea.
-Akira does not die, so it can be assumed that Red Hot Chili Peppers is stuck like that.
+A variant happens with Akira's Stand Red Hot Chili Pepper, which gets trapped inside a tire and hurled into the sea.
+Akira does not die, so it can be assumed that Red Hot Chili Pepper is stuck like that.

 In Part 5, the Boss Diavolo/King Crimson was struck by Giorno's Arrow-struck Stand, Gold Experience Requiem, which sent him in a mental, eternal loop of deaths, while his body stayed idle, seemingly comatose.

 In Part 7, Magenta Magenta's power gives him perfect defense, including not needing to breathe, as long as he stays still.
 The heroes wrap him in wires and throw him into a river, where he sinks to the bottom.
 He activates his power to keep from drowning, but can't free himself, so he opts to wait underwater until his ally comes to rescue him.
 His ally never shows, and he suffers a similar fate to Cars, complete with a similar narration.

 The water of the Delaware kept up its constant rhythm as it flowed past the river bottom... and as time passed, Magent Magent...
 Stopped waiting...
 And stopped thinking.